 - Rapid heart rate (palpitations)

-It may also be ordered at intervals when a person has been previously treated for one of these tumors.
+It may also be ordered at intervals when you have been previously treated for one of these tumors.

 What does the test result mean?

-A high level of catecholamines in the blood and/or urine in a person with signs and symptoms strongly suggests the presence of a catecholamine-secreting tumor.
+A high level of catecholamines in the blood and/or urine when you have signs and symptoms strongly suggests the presence of a tumor that produces catecholamines.
 It indicates that further investigation is needed.
-It is recommended that imaging studies be performed to locate the catecholamine-secreting tumor once there is clear biochemical evidence of such a tumor.
+It is recommended that imaging studies be performed to locate the tumor once test results show clear evidence of such a tumor.

-If catecholamine levels are elevated in a person who has been treated for a catecholamine-secreting tumor, then it is likely that either treatment was not fully effective or that the tumor is recurring and appropriate follow up is needed.
+If catecholamine levels are elevated after you have been treated for such a tumor, then it is likely that either treatment was not fully effective or the tumor has returned and appropriate follow up is needed.

-If the level of catecholamines is normal, then it is unlikely that a person has a catecholamine-secreting tumor.
+If the level of catecholamines is normal, then it is unlikely that you have a tumor that produces catecholamines.
 However, pheochromocytomas do not necessarily produce catecholamines at a constant rate.
-Therefore, if the person has not had a recent episode of hypertension, their blood and urine concentrations of catecholamines could be at normal or near normal levels even when a pheochromocytoma is present.
+Therefore, if you have not had a recent episode of hypertension, your blood and urine catecholamine levels could be at normal or near normal levels even when a pheochromocytoma is present.
 If suspicion remains high, testing may be repeated.

 Is there anything else I should know?

-While plasma and urine catecholamines tests can help detect and diagnose catecholamine-secreting tumors, they cannot tell the location of the tumor, whether there is more than one, or whether or not the tumor is benign (although most are).
+While plasma and urine catecholamines tests can help detect and diagnose tumors that produce catecholamines, they cannot tell the location of the tumor, whether there is more than one, or whether or not the tumor is benign (although most are).
 The total amount of catecholamines produced will tend to increase as the tumor increases in size or number.

-Although pheochromocytomas and extra-adrenal paragangliomas are rare, 25% occur in the setting of a hereditary syndrome associated with alterations in specific genes.
+Although pheochromocytomas and paragangliomas are rare, 25% occur in the setting of a hereditary syndrome associated with alterations in specific genes.
 These genetic syndromes have thus been identified as carrying an increased tumor risk.
 Examples include MEN-1 and MEN-2 (Multiple Endocrine Neoplasia, types 1 and 2) syndromes.
-(For more information on these, see Genetics Home Reference: Multiple Endocrine Neoplasia.)
+(For more information on these, see Genetics Home Reference: Multiple endocrine neoplasia.)